kellyshreeve/gold-recovery/README.md

 ## Source Data

+### Data Files

-There are three data sets containin information on the full set, a training set, and test set:
+Three data sets contain information on the full set, training set, and test set:

 *gold_recovery_full.csv*
 *gold_recovery_train.csv*
 *gole_recovery_test.csv*

-Each dataset contains input and output measures for each stage in the gold recovery process.
-Some inputs are floatbank parameters such as air and water level and other inputs are concentrations of metal and solids in the ore.
-Outputs measure the concentration of metals and other solids in the concentrate and in the tails.
+Datasets contain information on input and output measures for each stage in the gold recovery process:

+  * Inputs are floatbank parameters such as air and water level and concentrations of metal and solids in the ore.
+  * Outputs are concentrations of metals and other solids in the concentrate and in the tails.

+Observations close to each other in time are often similar.

-Feature naming construction:
+### Feature naming construction:

 [stage]_[parameter_type].[parameter_name]

-Observations close to each other in time are often similar.

 ## Data Acquisition